Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 >
 > KNOWN ISSUE: SUSATs will steal the lasers from lasguns and shotguns (???).

-- **Soviet PU Scopes**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
+- **Classic Telescopic Scopes**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
+&emsp; Soviet PU Scopes  \
-&emsp; Uses German #1 style reticle.
+&emsp; &emsp; Uses German #1 style reticle.
 The one that looks like a T

 ### Grips
 - **Fin Grips**: Infantry/Braced/Vigilant Autoguns  \